The Mothman Prophecies (film): Filming

 Aside from a few opening scenes filmed in Washington, D.C., most of the motion picture was filmed in the areas of Pittsburgh and Kittanning in Pennsylvania.
 The scenes of Gere sitting on a park bench are on the University of Pittsburgh campus.
-Road montages were filmed on Pennsylvania Route 28, and the Chicago scenes are completely shot in downtown Pittsburgh’s Mellon Square and Trinity Churchyard environs as well as the entrance to the Duquesne Club.
+Road montages were filmed on Pennsylvania Route 28, and the Chicago scenes are completely shot in downtown Pittsburgh’s Mellon Square and Trinity Cathedral environs as well as the entrance to the Duquesne Club.
 The "Chemical Plant" featured in the movie is actually a power station owned by Reliant Energy in Elrama, Pennsylvania.
 The Avalon Motor Inn is in Eighty Four, Pennsylvania, though scenes set indoors were built as separate sets, as the inn's atmosphere could not accommodate production.
-Point Pleasant scenes were shot in Kittanning, Pennsylvania.
+Point Pleasant scenes were shot in Kittanning.
 The hospital scenes were filmed at St. Frances Medical Center which is now the site of Children's Hospital of Pittsburgh.

 The collapse of the Silver Bridge was actually filmed at the Kittanning Citizens Bridge in downtown Kittanning.
 Scenes shot at Gordon Smallwood’s house were filmed in Washington County on Pennsylvania Route 917.
 Allegheny County Airport, in the Pittsburgh suburb of West Mifflin, serves as backdrop for the airfield scenes.
 Despite this relocation, several police officers from Point Pleasant appeared as extras.

 Music

-The film's musical score was composed by the creative lab tomandandy.
+The film's musical score was composed by the creative lab Tomandandy.
 On January 22, 2002.
 Lakeshore Records released a two-disc edition of the soundtrack.